 Improved Access to Behavioral Health Resources

 In the Upper Peninsula, where transportation hurdles, a shortage of psychiatric providers, care coordination challenges, and elevated poverty levels create substantial barriers to recovery, Care Convene aims to streamline the sharing of electronic medical record information among authorized providers.
-This technology will offer an instant communication system to access telehealth platforms and referral services and set appointment reminders.
+This technology will offer users an instant communication system to access telehealth platforms and referral services and set appointment reminders.

 Upper Peninsula Health Care Solutions (UPHCS)